tim-hardcastle/sphere/README.md

 Then the line given by the points λ(x₂, y₂, z₂) for a given θ intersects the plane just when λy₂ = F,  i.e. lambda = F / y₂.

-So this gives us a set of equations for the points on the perpective plane corresponding to the points on the horizon:
+So this gives us a set of equations for the points on the perspective plane corresponding to the points on the horizon:

 * x₃(θ) = x₂(θ) * F / y₂(θ)
 * y₃(θ) = F